Capacitance Tutorial Includes:

 One of the important basic calculations associated with capacitance is to be able to calculate the capacitance of a parallel plate capacitor.

-Using the relevant formulas it is possible to accurately predict the capacitance of a capacitor from a knowledge of the area of the plates, the separation between them and the relative permittivity of dielectric constant of the material between the two plates.
+Using the relevant formulas it is possible to accurately predict the capacitance of a capacitor from a knowledge of the area of the plates, the separation between them and the relative permittivity or dielectric constant of the material between the two plates.

-It is also possible to understand the stray capacitance levels on printed circuit boards and other aspects of electronic circuit design.
+Using this equation and basic theory, it is also possible to understand the stray capacitance levels on printed circuit boards and other aspects of electronic circuit design.

 It is possible to deduce the capacitance of a capacitor from the equation below.
 The plates must be of the same size.

 εr = relative permittivity for that medium

 ε0 = permittivity of space and it is equal to 8.854x10-12 F/m

 A = the area of one plate in square metres

 d = distance between the two plates in metres

 Determining the capacitance for a plate capacitor is very useful for where ordinary flat capacitors are to be used.
 However it is sometimes necessary to be able to determine the capacitance for a tubular capacitor.
 One example of this is when it is necessary to determine the capacitance of a length of coaxial feeder.